jz2450/burpworldonline/readme.md

 # Burp World Online

-It's time to celebrate ugly and celebrate stupid.
+It's time to celebrate the ugly and the stupid.
 It's time to honour the mighty burp with an online social space that it deserves.
 Using a sound-based user interface, Burp World Online makes it easy to share your burps with other gassy folks without the distraction of screens and visual social biases.

+Sound is the ultimate online metaphysical embodiment.

 Information Design + Interaction Design + Product Design + Sound + Tech & Society